 Brass is a metal alloy comprised of copper and zinc.
 It has a bright gold-like appearance, and is commonly used for locks, gears, doorknobs, ammunition casings, valves, plumbing, and musical instruments such as horns and bells.
 It is a low-friction metal, and works well in fittings.

 If it’s on an automobile and it’s made of metal, chances are we can recycle it.
-Commonly recycled auto parts include alternators and starters, catalytic converters, wheel rims, and other metallic spare parts.
+Commonly recycled auto parts include alternators and starters, wheel rims, and other metallic spare parts.
 If you have any questions about the recyclability of your auto parts, please call.
 (We accept rims, but not the rubber tire.)

 Lead, plated materials, and any other kind of metal not otherwise explicitly stated.
 If you have any questions about the recyclability of your metal scrap, please call.